gechoe/git-workshop/README.md

 You have three choices for resolving conflicts:

-1. Open the file in an editor and manually choose which lines to keep.
+Merge Choice 1.
+Open the file in an editor and manually choose which lines to keep.
 Git will put both versions of the conflict side by side within the file, for example,

 ```
 <<<<<<<